 Pressure sores on the heel can sometimes present with a hard, black scab on top.
 This is what is known as eschar and it is the body’s way of protecting the area.
 This must not be removed.

 In stage four, the pressure sore may extend to the muscle, tendons or the supporting structure of the area.
 Bone will either be visible or palpable.
 The depth of the wound will vary depending on how much adipose tissue (fat) is in the area.
 For example, the ear can have a stage four wound, even though there is little to no fat and a stage four wound on the buttock can be very deep.

 What to do Next

 If you suspect that the person you are caring for may have a pressure sore, the first thing I suggest is to take a picture.
-There are several reasons behind taking a picture.
+There are several reasons for taking a picture.
 The first being that you now have a baseline for what the wound looked like when it was originally noticed.
 Secondly, the person you are caring for may not be able to get out of bed and therefore it can be difficult to get them to a doctor to begin the process of treatment and finally, the wound care specialist will use it to enter into the care plan and documentation of the wound.